libdebug/libdebug/README.md

 ```

 ## Memory Access
-The debugger property `memory` is used to read and write a memory address or range in the virtual memory of the debugged program.
+The debugger property `memory` is used read to and write from a memory address or range in the virtual memory of the debugged program.
 We provide multiple elegant ways of accessing it, such as:

 ```python